Instagram B2B Marketing: Strategies, Examples & How to Measure It

 One way brands encourage comments is by hosting mini-contests, asking the audience engaging questions on Stories, or using captions to encourage conversation.

-I’d also recommend replying thoughtfully and asking follow-up questions to keep the conversation going.
+And another recommendation that I have is to reply thoughtfully and ask follow-up questions to keep the conversation going.

 You can even spotlight the best comments in Stories or create carousel posts out of community answers.